ETHZ-repositories/Ksat_database_2020/README.md

-prediction of soil saturated hydraulic conductivity using random forest in a Covariate-based Geo Transfer Functions (CoGTF) framework](https://www.essoar.org/doi/10.1002/essoar.10503663.1). manuscript submitted to Journal of Advances in Modeling Earth Systems (JAMES).
+prediction of soil saturated hydraulic conductivity using random forest in a Covariate-based Geo Transfer Functions (CoGTF) framework](https://www.essoar.org/doi/10.1002/essoar.10503663.1). manuscript accepted to Journal of Advances in Modeling Earth Systems (JAMES).

 ## Installing and loading packages